comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

-I've worked with low-level language before, mostly C/C++ , also have some years experience of java development. recently I tried rust and go, as you can see, they're all strong-typed, compiler checked language.
+I've worked with low-level language before, mostly C/C++ , also have some years experience of java development. recently I tried rust and go, as you can see, they're all static-typed, compiler checked language.
 I do use script language like python and javascript, just for write-once and throw up purpose, never use them to create serious project.
-And for some reason, we have to use R language in our work, for that we need to maintain a R codebase.
+And for some reason, we have to use R language in our work, because we need to maintain a R codebase.

-Let me give a short introduction of R language: it's a interpreted, weak type, GC language, it has good support for statistics and data analysis.
-The main difference of R and most other language is that its builtin type are always array, even a single number is just a one length array. and all operators are also array based , for example a + b do a element wise add.
+Let me give a short introduction of R language: it's a interpreted, dynamic typed, GC language, it has good support for statistics and data analysis.
+The main difference of R and most other language is that its builtin type are always array, even a single number is just a one length array. and all operators are also array based , for example a + b does a element wise add.

-we use this codebase for some data research, this worked well, and I think R has a killer feather (for programmer), it's fully interpreted, even for its built-in debugger, which means even when you're already trap at R built-in debugger , you can recusively call into some R code and trap at the breakpoint again. other script language, for example python, when you trap at breakpoint, then you call the outer function (which contains breakpoint), it will evulate the result, but won't trap again recusively. for some time consuming debugging, the code you want to debug may just passed by, but re-run requires much longer time, R debugger let you breakpoint on the passed by function, and then re-call it to trap immediately. since this trap can be recusively, you can inspect the function easily, repeatly.
+we use this codebase for some data research, this worked well, and I think R has a killer feather (for programmer), it's fully interpreted, even for its built-in debugger, which means you're already trap at built-in debugger , you can recusively call into some R code and trap again at the breakpoint again. other script language, for example python, when you trap at breakpoint, then you call the function which contains breakpoint, it will evulate the result, but won't trap again recusively. for some time consuming debugging, the code you want to debug may just passed by, re-run requires much longer time, R debugger let you breakpoint on the passed by function, and then re-call it to trap again immediately. since this trap can be recusively, you can inspect the function easily, repeatly.
 This greate improved the interactive development experience.

 And to reuse these R code in other places, we decide to make some of our R logic run